-The Noble Research Institute and Oklahoma State University are pleased to offer the first ever CASE Institute in Oklahoma.
+The Noble Research Institute and Oklahoma State University are pleased to offer the CASE Institute in Oklahoma.

 Curriculum for Agricultural Science Education (CASE) is an instructional system that provides intense teacher professional development and curriculum that is changing the culture of agriculture programs.